markmanasye/Computer_Vision_Potholes_Model/README.md

 This is Computer Vision for detect pothole with 81% accuracy

-For try the model, please refer to this link.
+For try the model, please refer to this link in RoboFlow .

 Images Only :https://detect.roboflow.com/?model=pothole-detect&version=1&api_key=fGeygspoxj1n80j8oih3